Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Macroscopic regime

 \section{Macroscopic regime}

-The main goal of this section is to prove Theorem \ref{th:global}.
-Namely, we will show that the process $\tilde{D}_{N}(x)$ (\ref{logdet}) converges in probability law as $N \to \infty$ to the generalized Gaussian process $F(x)$ given by (\ref{1/fch}).
-The convergence is interpreted in the Sobolev space $V^{(-a)}$, \textit{i.e.} the assertion of Theorem \ref{th:global} is that for any bounded continuous functional $q$ on $V^{(-a)}$, we have
+The main goal of this section is to prove Theorem~\ref{thglobal}.
+Namely, we will show that the process $\tilde{D}_{N}(x)$ (\ref {logdet}) converges in probability law as $N \to\infty$ to the generalized Gaussian process $F(x)$ given by (\ref{1fch}).
+The convergence is interpreted in the Sobolev space $V^{(-a)}$, that is, the assertion of Theorem~\ref{thglobal} is that for any bounded continuous functional $q$ on $V^{(-a)}$, we have

-Our proof is an adaptation for the GUE matrices ${\cal H}$ of the proof of a similar result for the CUE matrices given in \cite{HKOC01}.
+Our proof is an adaptation for the GUE matrices ${\mathcal H}$ of the proof of a similar result for the CUE matrices given in \cite{HKOC01}.
 First, we will prove that the finite-dimensional distributions of $\tilde D_N(x)$ converge to those of $F(x)$ and then establish that the sequence $\tilde D_N(x)$ is tight in $V^{(-a)}$.
-This will imply the convergence in probability law in $V^{(-a)}$ as in (\ref{eq:weakconveq}).
-As explained in section \ref{sec2.2}, for the GUE matrices there are additional analytical complications compared with the case of CUE matrices.
+This will imply the convergence in probability law in $V^{(-a)}$ as in (\ref {eqweakconveq}).
+As explained in Section~\ref{sec2.2}, for the GUE matrices there are additional analytical complications compared with the case of CUE matrices.

-We start with a deterministic result, writing down the Chebyshev-Fourier series for $\tilde D_N(x)$.
+We start with a deterministic result, writing down the Chebyshev--Fourier series for $\tilde D_N(x)$.

-\begin{lemma} Let $\cal H$ be a Hermitian matrix of size $N\times N$ with eigenvalues $x_1, \ldots, x_N$.
+\begin{lemma} Let $\mathcal H$ be a Hermitian matrix of size $N\times N$ with eigenvalues $x_1, \ldots, x_N$.
 Then